-Definition of Advertising:
+Definition of Advertising

-In addition to print, radio, and television ads, other material such as patient informational brochures, seminars, and videos may be considered advertising for purposes of these laws.

-Under the "FTC Act," Internet ads also are viewed as advertising.
-Privileged discussions between physicians and their patients are generally not regulated by the FTC, but may have other legal or ethical implications.
-Irrespective of whether seminars and brochures may be considered advertising by the FTC, physicians do have a responsibility to adequately inform patients about alternative therapies.
+In addition to print, radio, and television ads, other material such as patient informational brochures, seminars, and videos may be considered advertising with respect to these laws.
+Under the Federal Trade Commission Act, Internet ads also are viewed as advertising.
+Privileged discussions between physicians and their patients are generally not regulated by the FTC, but they may have other legal or ethical implications.
+Irrespective of whether seminars and brochures may be considered advertising by the FTC, physicians do have a responsibility to adequately inform patients about other medical treatment options.
+In addition, the FDA has a definition for labeling and its jurisdiction extends over certain materials (e.g., a patient brochure) that the FTC might consider advertising for its own jurisdictional purposes.
+In such situations, physicians and companies are responsible for complying with both agencies' requirements.

-Accountability:
+Accountability